 BUNDI TRAVEL GUIDE

-Getting to Bundi can be a real pain, there is no nearby rail links so you are pretty much limited to your own transport or travelling by local bus.
+Getting to Bundi can be a real pain, there are no nearby rail links so you are pretty much limited to your own transport or travelling by local bus.

 You could book buses through Redbus, a pretty reliable bus service in India or through Yatra.com, which is fairly reliable as well.
 You could also directly go to the bus station and take a local bus, but be warned these can be quite unreliable and maybe jam packed with locals so you might have to stand or sit really uncomfortably all through the journey.